 The Formula 1 YearsKing of the Mountain Joey Dunlop, reigns supreme

 It was not long before Joey’s talents came to the fore.
-In 1977 he won the Jubilee Classic race, the first of an astounding 26.
-This same year saw the first Sidecar duo to exceed the 100mph mark, Dick Greasley and Kenny Arthur taking their Yamaha round at 102.80mph.
-Also the American GP star, Pat Hennen, managed the first sub-twenty minute lap on board a 500 Suzuki in the Senior TT.
+In 1977 he won the Jubilee race, the first of an astounding 26.
+This same year saw the first Sidecar duo exceed the 100mph mark, Dick Greasley and Mick Skeels taking their Yamaha round at 100.59mph.
+A year later, American GP star Pat Hennen achieved the first sub-twenty minute lap on board a 500 Suzuki in the Senior TT.

 One man - Joey Dunlop, dominated the eighties.
 He recorded the first 115mph plus lap in 1980, and in 1983 won the first of six consecutive Formula One TT’s on the dominant Honda machines.
-Injuries sustained in a race at Brands Hatch prevented Dunlop from defending his title for the seventh consecutive time in 1989, a race won by Steve Hislop who broke Joey’s lap speed record, pushing it to 121.34mph.
+Injuries sustained in a race at Brands Hatch prevented Dunlop from defending his title for the seventh consecutive time in 1989, a race won by Steve Hislop who recorded the first ever 120mph+ lap of the Mountain Circuit as he moved the outright lap record to 121.34mph.

-2004 was marked by a hat trick of wins for a new TT star John McGuinness, who followed that in 2006 by increasing the lap record to 129.4mph on the way to his 11th TT victory.
+2004 was marked by a hat trick of wins for new TT star John McGuinness, who followed that in 2006 by increasing the lap record to 129.451mph on the way to his 11th TT victory.